Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/Write Ups/expenses(medium).md

 Knowing that almost all governments have one or more websites related to officials’ financial information, I asked ChatGPT where to look for Brazil’s financial information.
 The AI gave me three websites to check.

-Local governments in Brazil are required to have a transparency portal were general and financial information are accessible.
+Local governments in Brazil are required to have a transparency portal where general and financial information are accessible.
 The portal was linked directly on the local government’s site but the credit card information for 2025 was missing.

 https://saomigueldoguama.pa.gov.br/portal-da-transparencia/